tripl-to/proposal/README.md

 ### Travelers points

-Travelers will earn _points_ by traveling, validating and reviewing _hosts_, _helpers_ and _performers_ to participate in the governance decisions.
+Travelers will earn _points_ by traveling, validating and reviewing _hosts_, _helpers_ and _performers_ to participate in the block-chain governance decisions.

 ### Host points